Boss

 The Boss RCL-10 Compressor Limiter from 1985 provides four different high-performance functions integrated into a single unit.

-The Boss RGE-10 Graphic Equalizer from 1985 provides fine tonal compensation with 10-Band Graphic Equalizer.
+The Boss RGE-10 Graphic Equaliser from 1985 provides fine tonal compensation with 10-Band Graphic Equaliser.

-The Boss RPS-10 Digital Pitch Shiter Delay from 1986 is ideal for Ultra-High Speed Pitch Shifting and Superior Sound Quality.
+The Boss RPS-10 Digital Pitch Shifter Delay from 1986 is ideal for Ultra-High Speed Pitch Shifting and Superior Sound Quality.

-The Boss RPQ-10 Preamp Parametric EQ released in 1986, is A 2-band Parametric Equalizer that’s a key performer when creating sounds.
+The Boss RPQ-10 Preamp Parametric EQ released in 1986, is A 2-band Parametric Equaliser that’s a key performer when creating sounds.

 The Boss ROD-10 featuring three different overdrive effects and a distortion fuzz and it can create wide variety of distortions.